 time zsh -i -c exit

-If your prompt displays boxes or question marks instead of arrows or Git symbols, install powerline fonts:
+If your prompt shows boxes or question marks instead of arrows, Git symbols, or branch separators, install Powerline fonts:

 ls ~/.oh-my-zsh/custom/plugins/